PmagPy/PmagPy/setup_scripts/README.md

 ## Windows standalones

 1. Make sure your path points to the correct version of Python.
 I've had success with Canopy Python, but you may be able to use a different installation.
-You should have pmagpy and pmagpy-cli installed using pip.
+You should have pmagpy installed using pip.

 2. Edit "main" function in Pmag GUI and MagIC GUI (desired behavior is slightly different when not launching from the command line).
 2a.
 Change: